Bioconductor/bioconductor.org/content/developers/how-to/coding-style.md

 * Use camelCaps: initial lower case, then alternate case between words.
 * Do not use '.' (in the S3 class system, `some(x)` where `x` is class `A` will dispatch to `some.A`).
+* Prefix non-exported functions with a '.'.

 Class names

 * Use CamelCaps: initial upper case, then alternate case between words.

+File names

+* Filename extension for R code should be '.R'.
+Use the prefix 'methods-' for S4 class methods, e.g., 'methods-coverage.R'.
+Generic definitions can be listed in a single file, 'AllGenerics.R', and class definitions in 'AllClasses.R'.
+* Filename extension for man pages should be '.Rd'.

 Use of space